 The main aim of the symposium is to offer young researchers an opportunity to share ideas, make new contacts and develop professionally.
 Students present papers and run workshops on a variety of topics connected to British and American studies, including linguistics, literature, media studies, gender studies, teaching, creative writing, and many others.
 The department also publishes a selection of the papers presented at the symposium in the Journal of Student Research in Languages and Literatures (JSRLL).

 We aim to create a friendly and relaxed atmosphere, so we encourage presenters to make their speeches as lively and interactive as possible, and participants to ask questions.
-There are also plenty of opportunities for social interaction.
-Evening events draw on our students’ many talents, which range from theatre to music and from dance to creative writing.

 We publish a selection of the best papers presented at the symposium in the Journal of Student Research in Languages and Literatures (JSRLL).